 While this is certainly more powerful than many other plugins and much easier than marking up your code manually, the free version of Schema App Structured Data onl supports snippets for ten pages.
 Unless your site is rather small, you may have to invest in the paid version to mark up your entire site.

 There are also plugins centered around specific features that will add Schema markup to your site.
 For example, WP Product Review focuses on creating reviews and ratings, and also incorporates Schema for these elements:

-Similarly, KK Star Rating enables users to rate your posts, then adds the Schema markup needed to display this information in search results:
+Similarly, KK Star Rating enables users to rate your posts, then adds the Schema markup needed to display this information in the search engine results page: